Covering a 12-hour vacancy

 Shiftwork Solutions and Shifthound have partnered together to develop software that greatly simplifies absentee coverage on 12-hour shifts.
-While it works with all types of shifts, 12-hour schedule tend to have the biggest problem and would thus have the biggest benefit.
+While it works with all types of shifts, the 12-hour schedule tends to have the biggest problem and would thus have the biggest benefit.

-For example, if there is a last minute opening, a supervisor can send out an overtime request to an entire crew that is schedule off.
+For example, if there is a last-minute opening, a supervisor can send out an overtime request to an entire crew that is scheduled off.
 Instead of making one call after another, everyone is notified in moments.

 We know that about 20% of all shift workers will work all of the overtime they can get.
 If an entire crew is notified of an overtime opportunity, the positive responses should come in quickly.
 They can accept overtime via text messages, email or online through the Open Shift Management program.